This recipe for my easy gluten-free bread recipe using 1:1 gluten-free flour contains affiliate links. Please see my disclosures.

 - Attach the paddle attachment to your standing mixer and slowly mix all ingredients on low speed.
 Drizzle in milk, then add honey and butter and continue to mix well.

 - Turn mixer to medium speed and add each egg, one at a time until incorporated.
-Once all the eggs are added, beat dough for 3 minutes on high speed.
+Once all the eggs are added, mix dough for 1 minute until all ingredients are well combined.
 The batter will be sticky and soft (not like normal bread dough).

-- Grease an 8.5 x 4.5″ loaf pan and gently pour dough into the pan without deflating it.
-Cover with plastic wrap and place back in warm spot to rise for another 45-60 minutes.
+- Grease an 8.5 x 4.5" loaf pan and gently pour dough into the pan without deflating it.
+Cover with plastic wrap and place in warm spot to rise for 90-120 minutes.

-- Preheat oven to 350 degrees and bake for 38-40 minutes until the top is slightly browned and the dough is cooked through.
-Remove bread from oven and after it has cooled for five minutes, remove it from the pan and place on a wire rack to cool completely.
+- Preheat oven to 350º F and bake for 38-40 minutes until the top is slightly browned and the dough is cooked through.
+Place bread on a wire rack to cool completely.

-- Use a serrated bread knife to cut bread into 18 thin slices.
+- Use a serrated bread knife to cut bread into slices.
 The bread tastes fantastic toasted and lasts for several days when wrapped in plastic wrap.